 The sad fact is, very few people succeed big in any endeavor.
 Most people simply will not do what it takes to succeed.
 Network marketing is no different in this regard.
 However, many people get into a network marketing business with the idea that it’s some kind of “easy road to riches”.
 It’s not.
 It takes work.
 It takes time and dedication.
 But most people don’t see that, either because their sponsor misled them with rosy predictions of instant wealth, or because they chose to hear the easy story.
 People like this enroll and don’t do anything, or give it a try but give up after a few months.
 This is where the vast majority of “network marketing failures” come from.

-Some questions to ask yourself before entering a Network Marketing opportunity
+Some questions to ask yourself before entering a Network Marketing / NWM opportunity

 What do you get in return for your startup investment, other than the potential to earn good money?
-If you’re not getting a product or service or if the training tools appear to be overpriced you could have discovered a scam.
+If you’re not getting a service or a product or if the training tools appear to be overpriced you could have discovered a scam.

-Do you get commissions based on product distribution or on recruitment?
+Do you get commissions based on service/product distribution or on recruitment?